cosmeoes/keymapper/README.md

 A python script to map keys to scripts other keys or typing

 ## Installation
+Make sure you have python 3 installed first, you can find it [here](https://www.python.org/downloads/).

-To install just download or clone the repo with:
+Next you just have to download or clone the repo with:
 ```
 git clone https://github.com/cosmeoes/keymapper.git
 ```